 Not only is it unsafe to drive while distracted by a phone or hand-held device, but it is illegal in Indiana.
 Hoosiers are not permitted to use hand-held devices while driving—a law that took effect in 2020.

-The hands-free law requires drivers to be less distracted by putting down phones and other devices.
-According to the U.S. Department of Transportation, 17 percent of all crashes resulting in an injury involved driver distraction.
-In fact, drivers who text while driving are 23 times more likely to be in an accident.
+The hands-free law allows drivers to be less distracted by requiring them to put down phones and other devices.
+According to the U.S. Department of Transportation, 17% of all crashes resulting in an injury involved driver distraction.
+In fact, drivers who text while driving are 23 times more likely to be in an accident!

 This law makes it illegal to have a telecommunications device in your hand while driving—even when stopped at a light.
-This law was a push by Governor Eric Holcomb to make the roads in Indiana safer.
+This law was a push by Governor Eric Holcomb to make Hoosier roads safer.
 So, keep in mind that having a device in your hand while driving is both distracting and illegal.
-To read more about this law, visit IN.gov to learn more.
+To read more about this law, visit IN.gov.

-The importance of staying alert while driving is not just for you and the safety of others, but it is the law.
-Stay safe by driving undistracted not just this April, but every time you, a family member or friend gets behind the wheel!
+The importance of staying alert while driving is the law, but more importantly, it is for your safety and the safety of others.
+Stay safe by driving undistracted not just during April’s distracted driving awareness campaign, but every time you, a family member or friend gets behind the wheel!

 *The information in this article was compiled from a variety of sources and is intended to provide helpful tips only